 Index: The J.P.
 Morgan Strategic Volatility Index (the "Index").
 The value of the J.P.
 Morgan Strategic Volatility Index is published each trading day under the Bloomberg ticker symbol "JPUSSTVL."
+For more information about is published each trading day under the Bioomberg ticker symbol "JPUSSIVE."
 For more information about the Index, please see "The J.P.
 Morgan Strategic Volatility Index" in this term sheet.

-Principal Amount: \$1,000 Payment at Maturity: For each \$1,000 principal amount note, unless earlier repurchased, you will receive at maturity a cash payment calculated as follows: \$1,000 × (1 + Index Return) where the Index Return is determined as of the Final Valuation Date.
+Principal Amount: \$1,000

+Payment at Maturity: For each \$1,000 principal amount note, unless earlier repurchased, you will receive at maturity a cash payment calculated as follows:

+\$1,000 × (1 + Index Return)

+where the Index Return is determined as of the Final Valuation Date.

 The return on your initial investment at maturity will reflect the deduction of the index fee and the daily rebalancing adjustment amount from the level of the Index.
-Because the Index closing level reflects the daily deduction of the index fee and the daily rebalancing adjustment amount, the level of the Index will decrease if the performance of the VIX futures contracts included in the Index, based on their official settlement prices, is not sufficient to offset the deduction of the index fee and the daily rebalancing adjustment at maturity if the level of the Index decreases over the term of the notes.
-Index Return: On any Valuation Date, the Index Return is equal to: Index closing level on such Valuation Date - Initial Index Level Initial Index Level Initial Index Level: The Index closing level on the Inception Date
+Because the Index closing level reflects the daily deduction of the index fee and the daily rebalancing adjustment amount, the level of the Index will decrease if the performance of the VIX futures contracts included in the Index, based on their official settlement prices, is not sufficient to offset the deduction of the index fee and the daily rebalancing adjustment amount.
+You will lose some or all of your initial investment at maturity if the level of the Index decreases over the term of the notes.

+Index Return: On any Valuation Date, the Index Return is equal to:

+Index closing level on such Valuation Date - Initial Index Level Initial Index Level

+The Index closing level on the Inception Date

-Inception Date: On or about July 26, 2011
+Inception Date: On or about October 26, 2011

-Valuation Date(s) : Each business day from and including the Inception Date to and including the Final Valuation Date
+Valuation Date(s)[†]: Each business day from and including the Inception Date to and including the Final Valuation Date

-Final Valuation Date : October 26, 2012
+Final Valuation Date[†]: January 28, 2013

-Maturity Date : October 31, 2012
+Maturity Date[†]: January 31, 2013

-Additional Key Terms: See "Additional Key Terms" below.